Follow Harriet on Twitter

 Levitsky’s participation in a discourse is visible at the end of her book, where she evokes the names of many of the people with whom she had friendship and exchanges while she was writing the book over a six-year period.
 I am attracted to this kind of book-making practice, where a book becomes not just the expression of a singularity but a contact point with so many individuals and communal nexuses.
 There is a sense the book was worth waiting for.
 That it took incalculable correspondences and conversations and editorial excursions to nurture it into existence.

-Tags: "politics of propinquity", Atelos, Chax, Coach House Books, composition by discourse, Edge, Emmanuel Levinas, Factory School/Heretical Texts, George Oppen, interpellation, Judith Butler, kari edwards, Krupskaya, Leon Works, Litmus Press, Neighbor, Neighbour Procedure, O Books, Omnidawn, Palm Press, Poetry Project, Rachel Levitsky, Rachel Zolf, Roof Books, Sub Press, Ugly Duckling Presse
+Tags: "politics of propinquity", Atelos, Chax, Coach House Books, composition by discourse, Edge, Emmanuel Levinas, Factory School/Heretical Texts, George Oppen, interpellation, Judith Butler, kari edwards, Krupskaya, Leon Works, Litmus Press, Neighbor, Neighbour Procedure, O Books, Omnidawn, Palm Press, Rachel Levitsky, Rachel Zolf, Roof Books, Sub Press, The Poetry Project, Ugly Duckling Presse

 Posted in Uncategorized on Tuesday, March 2nd, 2010 by Thom Donovan.